j0k/mag_biofeedback/README.md

 # mag_biofeedback

-Here a will post my master releated files for creating biofeedback for theta-rythm using OpenViBE
+Here a is my master degree releated files for creating music biofeedback for theta-rhythm.  using OpenViBE.

+You also need a MitSAR 201 EEG device.

-.m - Matlav
+.m - MATLAB
-.pde - processing
+.pde - Processing
+.xml - OpenViBE scenarious